cerdmann/spring-boot-lab/README.md

 * Spring Boot project creation (Lab 1)
 * Spring Actuator (Lab 1)
 * Learn how to deploy an app to Pivotal Cloud Foundry (Lab 2)
+* Setup a continuous delivery pipeline to deliver your app (Lab 3)

 ## Contents